-One of the limitations of the regression analyses presented above is that they cannot conclude convincingly that perceived poor treatment led to a decrease in trust and that low trust was the causal factor that produced increased resistance.
-The most obvious alternative model that could be used to explain the results is that those who resisted the ATO's attempts to recover tax later rationalized their non-compliance with reports of decreased levels of trust brought on by poor treatment.
-Of course, a methodology that would yield clearer evidence for the causal relationship between trust and resistance is one based on a longitudinal design (i.e., either testing investors' trust levels prior to their dispute with the ATO, as well as after, or testing investors in a follow-up survey in which measurement of the same concepts at two different points in time could be assessed).
-For the purposes of the present study, however, these suggestions are unable to be tested.
+One of the limitations of the regression analyses presented above is that they do not permit the conclusion that perceived poor treatment led to a decrease in trust and that low trust was the causal factor that produced increased resistance.
+The most obvious alternative model that could be used to explain the results is that those who resisted the ATO's attempts to recover tax later rationalized their noncompliance with reports of decreased levels of trust brought on by poor treatment.
+Of course, a methodology that would yield clearer evidence for the causal relationship between trust and resistance would be one based on a longitudinal design (i.e., either testing investors' trust levels prior to their dispute with the ATO, as well as after, or testing investors in a follow-up survey in which measurement of the same concepts at two different points in time could be assessed).
+For the purposes of this study, however, these suggestions could not be tested.